Skip to primary navigation Skip to content Skip to footer

 Read More »

-Coral Reefs in Hawaii
+Hawaii’s Coral Reefs

 Hawaii is surrounded 410,000 acres of coral reefs!
 This “rainforest of the sea” is home to more than 7,000 known species of marine plants, fish, and animals.
 Coral reefs offer a teeming ecosystem and feed and provide shelter to the ocean’s wildlife.
 They also protect Hawaii’s beautiful shoreline from sand and wind erosion.
 The reefs…